MUSSOLINI REBUKES JAPANESE FOR FOOT-DRAGGING

 Two months before Great Britain joined the United States in declaring war on Japan, Italian dictator Benito Mussolini used this date in 1941 to blast the Japanese for not carrying their weight in the Tripartite (Axis) Pact, a political, economic, and military agreement that Italy, Germany, and Japan had signed the year before.
 Italy had declared war on Great Britain and France on June 10, 1940, and joined Germany in declaring war on the Soviet Union on June 22, 1941, but Japan had not joined its Axis partners in declaring war on any of Germany’s and Italy’s enemies.
 (In April 1941 Japan had signed both a nonaggression, or neutrality, pact with the Soviet Union and another pact that pledged each nation to respect the territorial integrity of their client states north of China, Japan’s Manchukuo and the Soviets’ Mongolian People’s Republic.)
 Mussolini assured Tokyo that the U.S. would not come to Britain’s aid in the event of war between Japan and Britain.
 If Japan now failed to join the conflict against Great Britain, Il Duce (Italian, “the leader”) said, no matter which side won, the loss to be sustained by Japan “will be great.”

-The Japanese waited two more months before unleashing a Blitzkrieg-style offensive against British as well as American interests in the Asia Pacific region.
+The Japanese waited 2 more months before unleashing a Blitzkrieg-style offensive against British as well as American interests in the Asia Pacific region.
 The first steps they took against the British occurred on December 8 when they bombed Singapore, the hugely important British base on the tip of the Malay Peninsula, and sent ground forces from Thailand (occupied December 9) into the British colony of Burma (present-day Myanmar) to threaten the British defense of the Indian subcontinent.
 Between December 10 and 13, Japanese forces moving south from their initial landings in Thailand secured major airfields in the north of Malaya.
 On December 16, 1941, the Japanese captured Victoria Point (today’s Kawthaung), a vital British airfield halfway up the Malay Peninsula; in so doing they cut off aerial resupply of local British forces.
 From Victoria Point, Japanese fighter aircraft were able to escort bombers on raids into Southern Burma, particularly against the Burmese capital of Rangoon (Yangon), 500 miles to the northwest.
 The Malayan capital, Kuala Lumpur, fell to the Japanese on January 12, 1942, followed by Singapore a little over a month later and Burma’s capital on March 8.
 By occupying French Indochina and the states to the west, the Japanese were in a preeminent position in Southeast Asia.

-In mid-January 1942, Mussolini withdrew his criticism of Japan when the three Axis powers renewed their Tripartite Pact in Berlin.
+In mid-January 1942, Mussolini withdrew his criticism of Japan when the 3 Axis powers renewed their Tripartite Pact in Berlin.
 The pact divided the globe into areas of operation, and gave Japan complete freedom of action in all areas from the Western Pacific to the western border of India (see map).

 Axis Division of the World into Spheres of Operation and Influence